 Royal Canadian Henley Regatta.
 This annual rowing regatta draws more than 3,500 international competitors.
 Held on Martindale Pond, Port Dalhousie. www.henleyregatta.ca.

-Fall is harvest time for grapes and that means it’s time for the Niagara Wine Festival in St. Catharines and other venues throughout Niagara.
+Fall is harvest time for grapes and that means it’s time for the Niagara Grape and Wine Festival in St. Catharines and other venues throughout Niagara.
 For 2 weeks in September experience premium wine tastings, local culinary & live entertainment. www.niagarawinefestival.com

 There’s good eating at the Niagara Food Festival in Welland.
 There are over 40 wineries, and many food vendors showcasing their finest delights.
 There’s also entertainment all weekend long. www.niagarafoodfestival.com